Couplers

 Once the coupler has been added to the model, the corresponding coupler will automatically be displayed in the browser area.

 Note: By default, variables names of entities in MotionView follow a certain convention.
-For example, all joint entities have a variable name starting with 'c_'.
+For example, all coupler entities have a variable name starting with 'c_'.
 This is the recommended convention to follow when building models in MotionView since it has many advantages in model editing and model manipulation.

 Tip: A new coupler can be created from the Model Browser by right-clicking on the Model label (or any system/analysis of your choice) and selecting Add > Constraint > Coupler or by right-clicking Couplers and selecting Add Coupler.